dewi-alliance/grants/template.md

 **Total fiat/hnt ask:**

 _This is the amount you're requesting for the grant, not necessarily the total budget._

-**Name and Address:**

-_Please provide your legal name and a link to the submitted issue to grants@dewi.org.
-This will streamline the contract process and KYC.
-A lack of this information will delay the contract._

 **Team or Project website: (optional)**